huiyang-yi/Awesome-Causality-and-ML-Papers/README.md

 # Awesome-Causality-and-ML-Papers
 This is a repository for organizing articles related to causal discovery, invariant learning, and machine learning.
-Most papers are linked to **my reading notes** and **my slides summaries**.
+Most papers are linked to **my reading notes** and **my slide summaries**.

 # Table of Contents (ongoing)
 * [Causal discovery](#causal-discovery)